 Xbox 360 was a powerful console that, like the PlayStation 3, was considered impossible to emulate on PCs.
-As with PS3 and the RPCS3 emulator, the impossible became a reality, with Xenia becoming the first emulator to bring dozens of Xbox 360 games to our desktop.
+As with PS3 and the RPCS3 emulator, the impossible became a reality, with Xenia becoming the first emulator to bring dozens of Xbox 360 games to the desktop.
 Let’s see how you can use this dead-easy emulator to play Xbox 360 games on your PC.

 To get started, visit the official Xenia site.